GeorgeGevorkyan/EXT/README.md

 ## Usage

-   To work with API you will need Authorization credentials to have able to receive authorization token and call API methods, the client must be registered on the
+   To start work with API's you will need Authorization credentials to have able to receive Authorization token and call API's methods, the client must be registered on the
    <a href ="https://kb.intermedia.net/article/63780"> Unite Extend API page </a> in HostPilot.
 Please, ask your Account Owner for help.

    More information about Authorization and needed credentials you can see <a href ="https://developer.intermedia.com/api/spec/calling/index.html#dev-guide-auth-guide">here</a>

 **First of all**, To use samples you need to host this repo for this you can use **GitHub Pages** or **another hosting services**:
-  1. Our GitHub Pages:
+  1. **Our GitHub Pages**:

       You can miss this part, just go to the [site]() and enter your Credetials

-  2. GitHub Pages:
+  2. **Your GitHub Pages**:
-      - Create your own project on GitHub
+      * Create your own project on GitHub

-      - Clone our repository
+      * Clone our repository

         `git clone https://github.com/intermedia-net/extend-api-samples-dev`
-      - Copy it to your project
+      * Copy it to your project

         `git remote rename origin upstream`
         `git remote add origin URL_TO_YOUR_GITHUB_REPO`
         `git push origin master`
-      - If you need more information about GitHub Pages, you can get it [here](https://docs.github.com/en/pages).
+      * If you need more information about GitHub Pages, you can get it [here](https://docs.github.com/en/pages).

-  3. Another Hosting services
+  3. **Another Hosting services**:

       If you use another Hosting services, clone our repository and deploy it into your server.

 **Dont Forget about** [to add](https://kb.intermedia.net/article/63780) in your HostPilot account a **Redirect URL** (URL where user will be sent after authorization)

-**After that**, you can use start using samples.
+**After that**, you can start using samples.

 ## Built with